SapphireLab/Sapphire-TTS-Collection/Surveys/2024.05.31_A_Survey_of_DL_Audio_Generation_Methods_14P/Main.md

 There are many applications for audio generation.
 We can create human-sounding voice assistants, generate ambient sounds for games or movies based on the current visual input, create various music samples to help music producers with ideas or composition, and much more.
 The structure of the presented survey on deep learning audio generation methods is illustrated in [Figure.01](../_Images/2024.05.31_Fig.01.png).

+This article will mainly focus on deep learning methods, as the field seems to be developing in this direction.
+Nevertheless, section \ref{sec:background} will examine the development of audio generation methods over the years, starting around the 1970s.
+We consider this section important because, just as deep learning methods have re-emerged, there may be a time when audio generation methods that are now obsolete become state-of-the-art again.
+The goal is to take a broad but shallow look at the field of audio generation.
+Some areas, such as text-to-speech, will be more heavily represented as they have received more attention, but an attempt has been made to include many different subfields.
+This article does not attempt to present all possible methods but only introduces the reader to some of the popular methods in the field.
+Each listing of works on a topic is sorted so that the most recent articles are at the end.

+The article is structured as follows: section \ref{sec:related_work} presents previous work dealing with deep learning in audio, section \ref{sec:background} gives a brief overview of previous audio generation methods in text-to-speech and music generation, section \ref{sec:audio_features} deals with the two most prominent features and a recent advancement, section \ref{sec:architectures} discusses five deep learning architectures and some of their popular extensions, and finally, section \ref{sec:eval_metrics} looks at measuring the performance of generation models, some of which are specific to audio generation, while others are more generally applicable.

 </details>
 <br>